setuc/AIND-Isolation/heuristic_analysis.md

 | Baseline    | 95.00%                                                         | 93.93%                                                         | 95.36%                                                         |

 This was the only logic that resulted in the best score among the analysis.
-A further fine turning using any black box optimization techniques, like bayesian optimization will result in an optimum value.
-I will continue to find a simple logic and improved heurisitics to determine the final number.
+A further fine turning using any black box optimization techniques, like bayesian optimization or global optimizer like simulated annealing/GAs/PSO will result in an optimum value.
+I will continue to find a decent logic and improved heurisitics to determine the final number.

 ### Multiplication by the number of faction of the number of moves(N)